MUS SELF-FUNDED WORKERS

 Board of Regents Workers Compensation Policies

-- Montana DOL – Safety and Health Bureau – Strives to raise the awareness of Montana employers and employees about workplace safety and health through inspection, consultation, technical assistance and training.
+- Montana DLI – Safety and Health Bureau – Strives to raise the awareness of Montana employers and employees about workplace safety and health through inspection, consultation, technical assistance and training.

-- Workers’ Compensation Claims Assistance Bureau - MT DOL offers claim assistance to any employee in the state.
-The MT DOL is an excellent outside resource for answers to questions regarding workers’ compensation.
+- Workers’ Compensation Claims Assistance Bureau - MT DLI offers claim assistance to any employee in the state.
+The MT DLI is an excellent outside resource for answers to questions regarding workers’ compensation.

 - Subsequent Injury Fund (SIF) The Legislature established the SIF to assist persons with permanent work restrictions in becoming employed.
 SIF-certified workers are entitled to all the same workers’ compensation benefits as non-certified workers; however, the employer’s insurance liability is capped at the first 104 weeks.
 Contact the SIF to apply for certification.